 Symptoms and Complications

 Chronic renal failure can be present for many years before you notice any symptoms.
-If your doctor suspects that you may be likely to develop renal failure, he or she will probably catch it early by conducting regular blood and urine tests.
+When you first start losing kidney function, the healthy tissues in the kidney will help to compensate for the loss by working harder.
+If your doctor suspects that you may be likely to develop renal failure, they will probably catch it early by conducting regular blood and urine tests.
 If regular monitoring isn't done, the symptoms may not be detected until the kidneys have already been damaged.
 Some of the symptoms – such as fatigue – may have been present for some time, but can come on so gradually that they aren't noticed or attributed to kidney failure.

 Some signs of chronic renal failure are more obvious than others.
 These are: